Vinyāsa: Pattabhi Jois's usage

-In contrast, Pattabhi Jois used "vinyasa" in a narrower sense to mean "the repetitious linking movements" between the asanas of Ashtanga Vinyasa Yoga.
-The Ashtanga yoga teacher Gregor Maehle explains that this flowing style "creates a movement meditation".
+In contrast, Pattabhi Jois used "vinyasa" in a narrower sense to mean "the repetitious linking movements" between the asanas of his Ashtanga Yoga.
+The Ashtanga Yoga teacher Gregor Maehle explains that this flowing style "creates a movement meditation".

 The vinyasa sequences used in the touring demonstrations of Krishnamacharya's yoga were, according to an interview with Jois, "virtually identical to the aerobic schema" of modern Ashtanga Yoga, namely "several distinct 'series' within which each main asana is conjoined by a short, repeated, linking series of postures and jumps based on the Surya Namaskar model".

+The yoga scholar-practitioner Mark Singleton writes that in 1933, Krishnamacharya deputed Jois to go and teach asana practice at "the Sanskrit Pāṭhaśālā."
+This meant that, as another of Krishnamacharya's pupils, B. K. S. Iyengar, recorded, Jois was "never a regular student" at Krishnamacharya's yogaśālā, which was founded that same year.
+Accordingly, Singleton writes, Jois's system of "aerobic sequences", asanas with vinyasas in between, was not Krishnamacharya's usual method.
+Instead, Singleton suggests, it was a "particularized method of practice" with "a prescribed sequence ... [in] an unchanging order, performed in a counted drill" that Krishnamacharya taught to Jois as suitable "for a novice teacher".

 Sharath Jois's usage

 Modern vinyasa yoga such as what was taught by Sharath Jois (grandson of Pattabhi Jois) coordinates the breath with the vinyasa transition movements between asanas.
 A particular sequence of asanas, also called a vinyasa, is used repeatedly in Ashtanga yoga classes; it involves Chaturanga Dandasana (Low Staff Pose), Urdhva Mukha Svanasana (Upward Dog Pose) and Adho Mukha Svanasana (Downward Dog Pose) to link other asanas.
 Sharath Jois defines vinyasa as a system of breathing and movement.